Rules

 How does league age affect All-Stars eligibility?

-All-Stars eligibility follows the same league age determination.
-A player's league age as of August 31 determines which All-Stars division they're eligible for.
+All-Stars eligibility follows the same league age determination (the August 31 cutoff for baseball, December 31 of the previous year for softball).
+A player's league age determines which All-Stars division they're eligible for.

 Read Next

-FAQWhat Baseball Stats Should You Track at 12U?
+What Baseball Stats Should You Track at 13U-14U?